galitskyk/IUPUI-Project/README.md

 [//]: # (This markdown file will be opened and edited in Microsoft Visual Studios.
-Snagit will capture the screen as each step is followed, and the screen captures will be used to create a narrated instructional video.)
+Captivate will capture the screen as each step is followed, and the screen captures will be used to create a narrated instructional video.)

 # How to edit markdown files in Microsoft Visual Studios